Code of Conduct

 License and attribution

 The Elastic Community Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license.
 It was updated by Sage Sharp of Otter Tech.
-Our Code of Conduct was inspired by and borrows content from Codes of Conduct of other open source projects, including:
+Our Code of Conduct was inspired by and borrows content from Codes of Conduct of open source projects, including: